How to Work Effectively with Your Project Sponsor

 Think back to your most recent successful project.
 What factors contributed to the desired outcome?
 A clear purpose supported by a detailed plan?
 Access to the right resources at the right time?
 An engaged team?
 A little bit of luck?
 Although a number of elements underpin project success, access to an active project sponsor is the most important, and perhaps, the most elusive.
-In fact, sponsorship is the first of our five critical success factors for project management improvement!

 If you are struggling to work with your project sponsor, read on for practical tips and insights to leverage this relationship.